Skip to content

 Is Randolph College Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Randolph College earn a median of $53,409, roughly in line with national averages for graduates.
+Ten years out, alumni of Randolph College earn a median of $53,409, roughly in line with the national average for college graduates.

 $39,122